 As an ongoing protocol, all OWEEs are different from the others and give new insights for enhancing the protocol.
-A year ago, we were trying to write a guide for a walked community management (an We "OWEE listed box"). numerous mandatory requirements, such as duration of the OWEE or tools to use to collect data.
-Now, on the contrary, we encourage micro-experimentations, such enhancing the improvisation part of the learning expedition or the use of camera to interview participants and passersby.
+A year ago, we were trying to write a guide for a walked community management (an "OWEE box").
+We listed numerous mandatory requirements, such as duration of the OWEE or tools to use to collect data.
+Now, on the contrary, we encourage micro-experimentations, such as enhancing the improvisation part of the learning expedition or the use of camera to interview participants and passersby.